patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 ## Ben Lomond, May 21

-It turned out to be a beautiful day for a Ben Lomond hike.
+This turned out to be a beautiful day for a Ben Lomond hike.
 We left at 7:55, slightly before sunrise, given the 1400m of elevation gain and short days.
 Back in town by 16:15, an hour before sunset and in time to get to the airport to pick up the rental car by 17:00 (though [GO rentals](https://www.gorentals.co.nz/)